 The University offers support in helping foreign students to apply for residence permit, find accommodation and subscribe a health insurance policy.

 Many organisations offer scholarships or grants.
-Some of these might help you to study for a Master's degree at University of Bergamo!
+Some of these might help you to study for a Master at University of Bergamo!